albar965/littlenavmap-manual/en/APPENDIX.md

 A very special thank-you to Roberto S. from Switzerland for his valuable input and also helping with his capability to find the most obscure bugs.

-Another big Danke! to Marc from Germany for all his ideas and endless bug reports.
+Another big Danke! to Marc from Germany for all his great ideas and endless bug reports.

 Thanks to all in the forums who patiently supported me and gave invaluable feedback during the public beta: